rickt/gsuitemdm/docs/SETUP.md

 Docs coming.

 ### 7. Configure the `.yamls` ###
-`cp` and modify the `FUNCTION_env_example.yaml` files in each cloud function folder to create your own `FUNCTION_env.yaml` files that you will use to deploy the cloud functions.
+Copy and modify the `FUNCTION_env_example.yaml` files in each cloud function folder to create your own `FUNCTION_env.yaml` files that you will use to deploy the cloud functions.

 Be sure to modify the `SM_APIKEY_ID` and `SM_CONFIG_ID` entries to point to the IDs of the secrets you created in [step 5](https://github.com/rickt/gsuitemdm/blob/master/docs/SETUP.md#5-create-secret-manager-configuration-secrets).

 ### 8. Deploy *all the things* ###